Lorraine Sibanda, also known as Lorraine Ndlovu, is the first women President of StreetNet International. Being the

 Lorraine’s story as a leader of informal economy workers is an illustration of what can happen when women step up and claim their voice.

 In 2006, Lorraine left her teaching job due to harsh financial circumstances.
-It was preferrable for Lorraine to focus on her informal work selling beauty products to support her aging mother and to take her daughters through schools.
+It was preferable for Lorraine to focus on her informal work selling beauty products to support her aging mother and to take her

 When Lorraine’s mother passed away in 2007, she was approached by an organization called Bulawayo Agenda.
 They trained her in local governance and later introduced her to the Women’s Coalition of Zimbabwe, where she was elected the local chapter chairperson for Gwanda, where she was living, in late 2007.
 Through Women’s Coalition of Zimbabwe, Lorraine did many activities educating women on women’s rights, policy, and constitutional education.
 She left her position in 2016 to open room for more women to lead.
 In Lorraine’s words, she did not want to compete with leaders who spent decades in power without providing spaces for others to step up.